Beyond the Gates (2016 film): Reception

-The film has been met with generally positive reviews.
-Rotten Tomatoes awarded the film an 80% fresh rating.
 Noel Murray, writing for the Los Angeles Times, said "Anyone old enough to feel nostalgic for the era of VHS board games should get a kick out of “Beyond the Gates,” a horror movie as retro in style as subject matter."
 Justin Lowe for The Hollywood Reporter said "This low-budget horror-comedy co-starring Graham Skipper and Chase Williamson enthusiastically revisits familiar '90s genre conventions."
 Katie Rife of The A.V.
 Club gave the film a "B" rating calling it "an odd, sometimes uneasy combination of stylized retro horror and character drama that plays like a game of Exquisite Corpse between the Duplass brothers and Full Moon Pictures.
 It’s not intensely scary, but it is faithful to its ’80s influences, right on down to the deadbeat dad."
 Dennis Harvey, writing for Variety called it "a fun flashback to the era of cheesy direct-to-VHS horror."
 Kalyn Corrigan Bloody Disgusting said "overall, Beyond the Gates is a wickedly fun little trip down memory lane, back into the good ‘ol days of 1980s cult classics, like The Gate, From Beyond, and Re-Animator.
 Its light and playful atmosphere makes it not only one of the most enjoyable films to play at the Los Angeles Film Festival thus far, but also a film that clearly can be watched over and over again, specifically at home, on the couch with friends, a bowl of popcorn, and the lights dimmed."

 Jake Dee, for JoBlo.com, gave the film a qualified endorsement noting "let's be honest, Beyond the Gates isn't a great movie.
 It's under-resourced, amateurishly acted and a bit slow-going in the beginning."
 Dee added, "For a low-budget indie horror flick, Beyond the Gates is certainly worth checking out, and definitely puts us on alert for what writer/director Jackson Stewart does next."
 Neil Genzlinger of The New York Times also had problems with the film saying it "shows early promise but eventually ends up in the bin of ordinariness."